vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 This is the airflow port in your solution container.

-It can be accessed by entering: http://localhost:--airflowport--
+It can be accessed by entering: http://localhost:--solutionairflowport--

 .. important::
-   --airflowport--
+   --solutionairflowport--

    Note: This port will change when SOLUTIONAIRFLOWPORT=-1, you can set it to